Wi-sc/ViewFusion/README.md

 ## Updates
 - [ ] The clean code has been uploaded!
 - [x] The project page is online now 🤗: https://wi-sc.github.io/ViewFusion.github.io/.
-- [x] We've limit the autoregressive window size, so don't worry about the memeory requirement.
+- [x] We've limited the autoregressive window size, so don't worry about the memory requirement.
 It needs around 23GB VRAM so it's totally runnable on a RTX 3090/4090(Ti)!

 ##  Usage
 ###  Novel View Synthesis